adscorp100/mdhomecarebuild/src/content/services/podiatry-home-visits.md

 ---
-title: "Mobile Podiatry & In-Home Foot Care in {suburb}"
+title: "Mobile Podiatry in {suburb}"
 description: "Can't get to a podiatry clinic?
 Our mobile podiatrists in {suburb} provide expert foot care in your home.
 Specialising in diabetic foot care, nail care, and pain relief.
 NDIS & Aged Care approved."
 pubDate: 2025-03-20
 category: "Allied Health"